-Beyoncé Announces She’s Expecting Twins And The Internet Hilariously Reacts
+Beyonce Announces She’s Expecting Twins And The Internet Hilariously Reacts

 A photo posted by Beyoncé (@beyonce) on

 Fans quickly took to social media to share their thoughts on Queen Bey’s news, and most of the reactions are pretty funny.
-Some users suggested Beyoncé and husband Jay Z decided the world could use some good news, so they got pregnant.
+Some users suggested that Beyonce and husband Jay Z decided the world could use some good news, so they got pregnant.

 Beyoncé sensed that we were all in need of good news, and so Beyoncé got pregnant with twins.
 Beyoncé is a woman of and for the people.